skmochi/gsidecar/README.md

 # gsidecar
-gsidecar is a container for healthcheck, lifetime check and deschedule AgonesSDKServer.
+gsidecar is a container for healthcheck, lifetime check and deschedule AgonesSDKServer and gameserver.
 This works as a sidecar of GameServer.

 ## Get image from DockerHub